department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/product/mvp_rollout_plan.md

 #### Rollout Planning

-- Desired date range: Aug 15 - 30
+- Desired date range: Aug 19 - Sept 3
-- How will you make the product available in production while limiting the number of users who can find/access it: [FILL_IN].
+- How will you make the product available in production while limiting the number of users who can find/access it: By using a feature flag.
-- What metrics-based criteria will you look at before advancing rollout to the next stage ("success criteria")?: \[use your KPIs to help guide this.
-It could be things like *abandonment rate < 20%*, *reported contact center calls < 2 calls*, *error rate < 5%*, etc.\]
+- What metrics-based criteria will you look at before advancing rollout to the next stage ("success criteria")?: Because this entire page is an MVP without a specific entry point just yet, we will be broadly monitoring health and engineering metrics as the key indicator of whether or not we can advance.
-- Links to the dashboard(s) showing "success criteria" metrics: [FILL_IN] with link to dashboards (example: Google Analytics dashboard)
+- Links to the dashboard(s) showing "success criteria" metrics:
 - Who is monitoring the dashboard(s)?: UX Leads, Engineering Lead, and Product Manager